-- 1. To recognize the linkages between land use planning and the energy required to meet our household and transportation needs. - 2.
-To work toward a future where all residents can better afford energy for their homes, businesses and transportation needs. - 3.
-To prioritize GHG emissions reduction and energy planning in the Town, and recognize that dedicated resources are - 4.
-To recognize that the transition towards low-carbon energy sources can aid in issues of wellhead protection, ecological sustainability, and long-term economic growth. - 5.
+- 2. To work toward a future where all residents can better afford energy for their homes, businesses and transportation needs. - 3.
+To prioritize GHG emissions reduction and energy planning in the Town, and recognize that dedicated resources are required. - To recognize that the transition towards low-carbon energy sources can aid in issues of wellhead protection, ecological sustainability, and long-term economic growth. - 5.
 To collaborate with regional and federal partners in energy efficiency and climate change mitigation efforts. - 6.
 To enable the development of low-carbon and renewable energy sources in the Land Use By-law (solar, geothermal, district energy, etc), and to be open to innovative proposals from the community.